dawranliou/dawranliou.com/content/about.md

 started my career as a Java programmer writing the system software for the optical-mechanical wafer inspection tools at [KLA], a well-known company in the Semi-conductor Industry for creating high-end Process Management equipment.
-At KLA, I learned a lot about Object-Oriented Programming, Dependency Injection, the software development process, writing documentation, etc.  It was an excellent job for a college new grad as I grew a lot as a developer.
-I also started getting quite involved in software communities outside of work.
-First, it was Python and JavaScript.
-When I began to prefer Functional Programming style more, it became apparent that neither languages are good enough for me.
+At KLA, I learned a lot about Concurrency, Object-Oriented Programming, Dependency Injection, the software development process, writing documentation, etc.  It was an excellent job for a college new grad as I grew a lot as a junior developer during my time there.
+I also started getting quite involved in software communities like Python and JavaScript outside of work.
+When I began to prefer the Functional Programming style more, it became apparent that neither languages was good enough for me.
 Then I found my current favorite language, Clojure.[^1]

 After five and a half years, I left KLA and joined [Kira Systems] to work on Clojure and [ClojureScript] full time.
 (Finally, the dream came true!)
 At